jasonherrboldt/Cero/README.md

 Program will automatically skip turns as required.

+Program has very defensive user I/O rules -- illegal input is detected immediately, and the user is warned and given another chance to enter a legal value.
+Input code block will loop until legal input is detected.
+This applies to all user I/O throughout the game.

+Program has been rigorously tested, and most (if not all) corner cases have been detected and mitigated.
+Should something go wrong, code is defensively structured to either warn the user via console that something has gone wrong and continue, or throw a fatal error.
+All program actions are logged (see below).

 __SAMPLE OUTPUT__

     Welcome to Cero!
 The rules are essentially the same as Uno.